juhp/cached-json-file/README.md

 which uses `webquery :: (FromJSON a, ToJSON a) => IO a` to download the json data.

-Currently the smallest possible cache time is 1 minute.
+The shortest cache time is 1 minute.